15 Blockbuster Facts About the Summer Movies of 1985

 In today’s rush to have a major opening weekend before the next big movie rolls up, it’s hard to imagine any one film dominating theaters for long.
 But that’s exactly what Back to the Future did, arriving in cinemas on July 3, 1985 and taking the number one spot for a total of 11 weeks.
 Only the late July debut of National Lampoon’s European Vacation kept McFly from 12 straight weekends of victory.

 Sequel fatigue has been setting in for years, with critics complaining that there are too many derivative works and not enough original material.
 But there was a time when studios would literally—not figuratively—rehash old titles by reissuing them.
-The summer months of 1985 saw the re-releases of Ghostbusters, Gremlins, and E.T.: The Extra-Terrestrial, with the latter earning roughly $40 million in additional revenue—more than many first-run movies that year.
+The summer months of 1985 saw the re-releases of Ghostbusters, Gremlins, and E.T.: The Extra-Terrestrial, with E.T. earning roughly $40 million in additional revenue—more than many first-run movies that year.

 3. Disney Was Battered By the Care Bears.